H2CO3/Sparkling/README.md

  - **C, above all.** C is a wonderful programming language, it's well-balanced between a high-level and a low-level language.
 It has enough but not too much abstraction.
 Its syntax is clear, concise and well-structured.
-Quite a lot of languages inherit some of C's design patterns, especially syntax.
+Quite a lot of languages inherit some of C's design decisions, especially its syntax.
  - **Lua.** Being small, compact, fast and embeddable was a primary goal while I have been designing Sparkling.
 In addition, having a separate operator for concatenation is *just inevitable.*
- - **Python.** Python has dynamic *and* strong typing.
+ - **Python.** Python has dynamic *and* strict typing.
 That's good because it's convenient and safe at the same time.
 Following this pattern, Sparkling has a strict strong type sytem, but variables don't have types, only values do, so any value can be stored in a variable, and runtime checks enforce the